tangentsoft/pidp8i/examples/README.md

     17 00206 0002
     18 00207 0003

-The first number refers to the corresponding line number in `add.pal`, the second is a PDP-8 memory address, and the third is the value stored at that address.
+The first number refers to the corresponding line number in [`add.pal`][pal], the second is a PDP-8 memory address, and the third is the value stored at that address.

 To toggle the `add` program in, press `Stop` to halt the processor, then twiddle the switches like so: